Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 The RCF F6x has 2 microphone inputs, 2 stereo inputs, an onboard Pro DSP FX processor with 16 studio-quality effects, a balanced signal path from input to output, a mono channel with 3-band EQ, stereo channels with 2-band EQ, 1 Aux/FX, high-quality preamp with phantom power.

-The F6x may seem slighter than other 6-channel mixing consoles, but the rugged construction of this mixer features a durable metal chassis with a protective plastic bumper on each side, making it easy to grab and go, a very reliable mixer.
+The F6x is different than other 6-channel mixing consoles.
+The rugged construction of this mixer features a durable metal chassis with a protective plastic bumper on each side, which makes it portable.

 Feature Highlights